Configuration categories and homotopy automorphisms: Introduction

-After the translation, we have a positive answer to a weak variant of the Dwyer-Andrade question.
-Here is a description of that answer (and the question) in a simple case.
-Let $M$ be a compact smooth manifold with boundary.
-Let $M_-= M\smin\partial M$.
-The boundary $\partial M$ can be recovered from $M_-$ in a homotopical sense as the homotopy link of the base point in $M/\partial M\cong M_-\cup\infty$.
-Therefore it is allowed to say that the homeomorphism group $\homeo(M_-)$ acts on the pair $(M,\partial M)$ by homotopy automorphisms.
-This is well known.
-Now we ask whether this action extends to an action of $\haut_{N\fin}(\config(M_-))$ on the pair $(M,\partial M)$ by homotopy automorphisms.
-We obtain a positive answer, theorem~\ref{thm-factabs}, under some fairly severe conditions on $M$.
-Results of this type are used in \cite{WeissDalian}.
+Note that theorem~\ref{thm-factabs} is a special case of theorem~\ref{thm-factrel}, the case where $\partial_0M$ is empty. --- Results of this type are used in \cite{WeissDalian}, so that they have a \emph{raison d'\^etre} although what they tell us about~(\ref{eqn-Dwyer}) may seem unexciting.
 They are likely to be generally useful in manifold calculus applied to spaces of smooth embeddings.
-They come with estimates saying that if we are happy to replace $(M,\partial M)$ by its $k$-type (or to kill at least some homotopy grous above level $k$), then we can restrict attention to configurations in $M$ of cardinality $\le f(k)$, where $f$ is a fairly uncomplicated function of the variable $k$.
-I hope that these estimates are a consolation for any feelings of loss or betrayal caused by the passage from the hard Dwyer-Andrade question to an easier and weaker variant.
+They come with estimates saying that if we are happy to replace $(M,\partial M)$ by its $k$-type (or to kill at least some homotopy groups above level $k$), then we can restrict attention to configurations in $M$ of cardinality $\le f(k)$, where $f$ is a fairly uncomplicated function of the variable $k$.

 These estimates become trivial when $\partial M=\emptyset$.
 In that case it is clear that a homotopy automorphism of the category of configurations of cardinality $\le 1$ in $M$ determines a homotopy automorphism of $M$.
 (So we can take $f(k)=1$ for all $k$, in the notation above.)
-It is a little surprising that the case where $\partial M\ne \emptyset$ should be so much more difficult.
-Perhaps it \emph{is} not much more difficult, but I have just failed to see the decisive shortcut.

 Here is a short review of the notation used and the type of results proved in \cite{WeissSen1}, covering the simplest cases.
 Suppose first that $L$ is a smooth compact submanifold of a smooth manifold $M$.
 Both $M$ and $L$ are without boundary and $L$ is equipped with a Riemannian metric.
 The elements of $\sP(L)$ are pairs $(S,\rho)$ where $S$ is a finite subset of $L$ and $\rho\co S\to \RR$ is a function with positive values.
 There is a condition: for each $s\in S$, the exponential map is defined and regular on the closed disk of radius $\rho(s)$ in $T_sL$, and the images of these disks under the exponential maps (for each $s\in S\subset L$) are pairwise disjoint in $L$.
 Let $V_L(S,\rho)\subset L\subset M$ be the union of the images in $L$ of the corresponding \emph{open} balls of radius $\rho(s)$ in $T_sL$ under the exponential maps.
 There are results of the following form: the map